GREATER OMAHA WORKLAB (GrOW)We help your employees address personal

 What types of organizations can use a GrOW Navigator?

 Any.
 If you value your employees and care about their long-term success inside and outside of the workplace, then adding a Navigator to your suite of workplace benefits is for you.

 My company has an EAP program.
 What is the difference?

-How can we market these services to our employees without compromising their dignity?
+How can we promote these services to our employees?

 How do employees gain total confidence about confidentiality?